Supporting the Arts

 Music, stories, images, videos, scripts – these things bring beauty, joy, and meaning to our lives.

 In 2020 and the first half of 2021, we mounted a campaign called the Cultural Vitality Fund, which was a way to give back to our artists and arts workers and help build the relief, recovery and resilience they needed to weather this storm.
 The campaign raised just over $200,000 and was generously matched by Calgary Foundation, for a total of $400,000.
-The funds raised will be used to support Calgary Arts Development’s project grants and a special microgrant program that was set up for artists during the pandemic.
-We are pleased that these funds are supporting the rich talent, creativity, skills and vision that fuel cultural vibrancy in our city.
+The funds raised were used to support Calgary Arts Development’s project grants and a special microgrant program that was set up for artists during the pandemic.
+We were pleased that these funds supported the rich talent, creativity, skills and vision that fuel cultural vibrancy in our city.

 • We lean on the arts during good times and bad to lift our spirits, entertain and connect us